AlexanderWeewooer/AdventOfCode2024/README.md

 Day1: ok

-Day2: currently losing my sanity
+Day2: currently losing my sanity (finally did it)

+Day3: ok I was just tired, but then figured it out